How to remove duplicates from an array Kotlin with example

 }

-toSet function converts the array to Set and Set is a Data structure that does not allow to save duplicate elements by design.
+The toSet function converts the array to a Set.
+A Set is a data structure that, by design, does not allow the storage of duplicate elements.

 import java.util.Arrays